GEMS Wellington International School, Dubai

-In 2013, 96% of its post-16 students were awarded the IB Diploma, with results 18% above the World IB Average (WIS fails however to give the average score).
+In the same year 96% of its post-16 students were awarded the IB Diploma, with results 18% above the World IB Average (WIS fails however to give the average score).
 This was a step up from 2012 when 80% of the school’s students passed the IB Diploma, and achieved results 2% above the IB Average of 66.2%.
 At the time the average IB grade at Wellington was 30.4 out of 45.
 While there is no rule 34 is generally considered the benchmark for acceptance into ‘Redbrick’ UK universities.
 Tier one universities (such as Oxford) look for 38 or above.

 Many schools do not like the focus parents give to academic results, because doing so fails to recognize the value addition a school provides.
 Clearly a selective school taking on more academic students, will ultimately post better academic results.
 Wellington International School is not selective, but an inclusive, mixed ability school.
 However this has not stopped the likes of JESS Arabian Ranches, another non-selective IB school from posting its results.

 Students with Special Educational Needs are supported by a SEN team of teachers and teaching assistants.
 More information on this may be found in our Q and A with the school.
-(Note: GEMs has ramped up its SEN provision across its schools in recent years.
-Parents should note, however, the individual attention students receive comes at an additional cost).
+(Note: GEMS has ramped up its SEN provision across its schools in recent years.
+Parents should note, however, the individual attention students receive may come at an additional cost).

 Strengths of WIS according to the KHDA include its “established record of students’ outstanding academic progress, attainment and learning skills in English, mathematics and science; Students’ personal and social development (“Outstanding”), especially their understanding of Islamic values and local, cultural and global awareness; the confident, high quality teaching supported by accurate assessments; the curriculum quality and design (“Outstanding”); the school’s protection and support for its students, and its Outstanding leadership and management.

 The school needs to improve further student attainment, progress and learning skills in Islamic Education and Arabic.